malramsay64/phd-thesis/04_Machine_Learning/results.md

-With the linear dimensionality reduction not providing adequate separation of the crystal structures there are a suite of non-linear methods.
+With the linear dimensionality reduction not providing adequate separation of the crystal structures there are a suite of non-linear methods which could be more suitable for this problem.
-The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm keeps points which are close in 6D, close together in the 2D representation, while also retaining the general structure over longer distances.
+The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in space, using it to find a low dimensional representation where points share the same neighbours.
+The low dimensional representation has the same local structures as the original high dimensional data,
-The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states, indicating that separation is possible with an Unsupervised Learning algorithm.
+The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states.
-While the UMAP dimensionality reduction does separate each of the different groups we want to classify, each is split into many smaller components.
+This firstly indicates that UMAP is a fantastic tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an Unsupervised Learning algorithm.

 ![Dimensionality reduction of the trimer dataset using Uniform Manifold Approximation and Projection.
 Classes are assigned using the known state of each local environment.